How to supervise and lock down protection on an iPhone or iPad (Windows)

 Open the supervision tool.

-Once the supervision tool has opened, we'll need to connect the iPhone/iPad device to the laptop.
+Once the supervision tool has opened, we'll need to connect the iPhone/iPad device to your Windows device.

 Leave the tool window open while we connect the iPhone/iPad to your Windows device.

-Plug one end of the Apple USB cable into your Windows PC.
+Plug one end of the Apple USB cable into your Windows device.

 Unlock the iPhone/iPad device using its unlock passcode.